LOGIN

 Confident employees who are well-versed in security best practices are less prone to making mistakes that could lead to a data breach, and in the current landscape, this is the most powerful tool, as it allows companies to diminish the power of social engineering tactics.

-When you are training employees on the importance of cybersecurity measures to prevent data breaches and other cyberattacks, it is crucial to cover a comprehensive array of topics to properly prepare users.
+When training employees on the importance of cybersecurity measures to prevent data breaches and other cyberattacks, it is crucial to cover a comprehensive array of topics to properly prepare users.

 An extensive security training program for employees should cover the following topics and more to effectively inform your workforce: